timothylimyl/FASHION-MNIST/README.md

  ![Mislabels2](https://user-images.githubusercontent.com/49274721/62420212-ee10a880-b6d1-11e9-857d-899a8f4ddac1.PNG)

- The total mislabels from T-Shirt and Shirt is averages around
+ The total mislabels from T-Shirt and Shirt is averages around 330-400+ which is above 50% of the mislabels!